The WWE Riot on December 15th, 1997, is one of the rowdiest crowd incidents in post-territory day wrestling history.

 The scene took a turn for the worse.

 There were around 6,000 disappointed fans on hand and only around 20 security guards.
 This did not make for a good situation.
 The security had to call in extra police to help, resulting in the use of tear gas to break the rowdy crowd up, with around a dozen fans getting arrested.

 The then-WWF should have had the foresight to have more security on hand, just in case, since the same thing happened the night before in Memphis, Tennessee.
-While it didn’t escalate as bad as it did on the 15th, the main event was canceled there, too, and nearly every match was under ten minutes long.
+While it didn’t escalate as badly as it did on the 15th, the main event was canceled there, too, and nearly every match was under ten minutes long.

-There have been many run-ins and instances of fans hurling garbage and other various objects into the ring over the years, but this WWE riot was as bad, if not worse than the reaction induced by Hogan’s heel turn in Daytona in 1996.
+There have been many run-ins and instances of fans hurling garbage and other various objects into the ring over the years, but this WWE riot was as bad, if not worse, than the reaction induced by Hogan’s heel turn in Daytona in 1996.

-Fans in attendance recount the WWE Riot:
+Fans in Attendance Recount Their Experiences of the WWE Riot:

 "I was at this show 20 years ago, so I was ten years old at the time.
 I remember it vividly.

 "We weren’t expecting it to be Monday Night Raw, so we settled in and watched the show.
-My family and I kept noticing the crowd throwing trash and in the middle of the show and they were even warned to stop doing so.
+My family and I kept noticing the crowd throwing trash and in the middle of the show, and they were even warned to stop doing so.

 "Years later, I would learn it was fires being started.
 After it all calmed down, we went down to ringside and asked one security guard if we could get pics in front of the ring.
 He granted it.

-Thanks for writing up this story!
+"Thanks for writing up this story!
 It’s really cool to go and look back on it!
-I figured it was forgotten about but over the years HHH and a few podcasts have even spoken about it!" – Reader, Ryan Henslee
+I figured it was forgotten about, but over the years, HHH and a few podcasts have even spoken about it!" – Reader, Ryan Henslee

 "We realized we’d stayed too long when a roll of flaming toilet paper came from the second level!" – Reddit user, mgtl

-"My brother went to this show and remembers it being nuts.
+"My brother went to this show and remembered it being nuts.
 He went with one of his friends and his dad.
 The dad made them leave before it escalated too much." – Reddit user, Lnorsworthy

 "The cops had to use tear gas to stop the riot.
 I had never heard so much complaining from fans in my life.
-I’m not excusing the actions of the crowd, but HBK was not hit with a bottle or even a cup of coke, it was just a piece of paper.
+I’m not excusing the actions of the crowd, but HBK was not hit with a bottle or even a cup of coke.
+It was just a piece of paper.
 I heard the same thing happened last night in Memphis." – Shane Dixon, written on the night of the house show

 "Shawn got on the mic and asked them to stop.
 They didn’t, so he told them, "You just lost your [bleeping] main event!"
 After that, I left!
-I really don’t blame Shawn, I blame security!" – Reader, Nick Neddles
+I really don’t blame Shawn.
+I blame security!" – Reader, Nick Neddles